twak/fast_crop/README.md

 python crop_tool.py "C:\Downloads\dataset\twak_london_20220522"
 ```

-If the window is too big you can edit a line (above 286) `self.screen = pygame.display.set_mode((1600, 1600))` to change the resolution of the window to however big you want.
+If the window is too big you can edit a line (about 286) `self.screen = pygame.display.set_mode((1600, 1600))` to change the resolution of the window to however big you want.

+The interface is designed for throughput rather than comfort.
+The data is written when you advance to the next image, so if you make a mistake, close the program without advancing and start again!

 keys:
-* left (or space), right - advance through the images in the folder. if you do not draw a rectangle, it will mark the whole photo as a window.
+* `left` (or `space`), `right` - advance through the images in the folder. if you do not draw a rectangle, it will mark the whole photo as a window.
+To not include any rectangles, press `0` to ignore the photo entirely.
 * mouse - draw rectangle. all new rectangles are currently given the `window` tag.
 * pink letters at top left: add/remove tags to the current rectangle or entire image
-* up, down - change the current rectangle
+* `up`, `down` - change the current rectangle
-* delete - remove current rectangle
+* `backspace` - remove current rectangle
-* c - remove all rectangles from current photo
+* `c` - remove all rectangles from current photo.
+* `0` - ignore/don't ignore this photo (any marked rectangles will be ignored)

 ## dataset generation mode